-M 4feb - American Arts & Crafts movement, and the West Coast - Integration with or Representation of Nature (Ruskin, Morris, Schindler; Bay Area/Pacific Northwest architects) [Clausen & Heland]
+T 11feb - American Arts & Crafts movement, and the West Coast - Integration with or Representation of Nature (Ruskin, Morris, Schindler; Bay Area/Pacific Northwest architects) [Clausen & Heland]

-Winter (ed), "Introduction: Myth of California," Toward a Simpler Way of Life.
-The Arts & Crafts Architects of California, 1997, 1-6
+- Winter (ed), "Introduction: Myth of California," Toward a Simpler Way of Life.
+The Arts & Crafts Architects of California, 1997, 1-6 - Lewis, P. "The Monument and the Bungalow: the Intellectual Legacy of J.B.
+Jackson," in Wilson & Groth, Everyday America, Cultural Landscape Studies after J.B.
+Jackson, 2003, 85-108 [CANVAS] Recommended: - King, Anthony.

-King, Anthony.
 The Bungalow.
-The Production of a Global Culture, 2^{sd} ed, 1995 [is excellent] Longstreth, On the Edge of the World.
+The Production of a Global Culture, 2nd ed, 1995 [excellent; preface, chapt 4. esp useful in this context] - Longstreth, On the Edge of the World.
 Four Architects in San Francisco at the Turn of the Century, 1983